 In a similar theme to the cardiovascular treatment landscape, we see an opportunity of a comparable magnitude in precision therapies treating Alzheimer's disease.
-There are two currently approved disease-modifying Alzheimer's disease therapies, each indicated to treat the entirety of the 6.2 million patients in the United States suffering from Alzheimer's disease.
-However, within this prevalent population there are number of subpopulations: importantly, APOE4 patients who comprise approximately 2-3% of the U.S. population but comprise approximately 15% of Alzheimer's disease patients.
+There is only one fully approved drug (lecanemab) that has demonstrated slowing of disease progression in patients with early Alzheimer's disease.
+However, within the prevalent population of 6.2 million patients in the United States suffering from Alzheimer's disease, there are number of subpopulations: importantly, APOE4 patients who comprise approximately 2-3% of the U.S. population but comprise approximately 15% of Alzheimer's disease patients.
 We believe they represent a unique subpopulation within the broader disease space.
-In clinical trials of lecanemab, a different side effect profile was observed for APOE4 homozygous patients compared to patients to other patient genotypes.
+In clinical trials of lecanemab and donanemab, a different side effect profile (a higher incidence of amyloid-related imaging abnormalities, or ARIA) was observed for APOE4 homozygous patients compared to other patient genotypes.
+In fact, the lecanemab label has a warning for ARIA and states that the risk is higher in APOE4 homozygous patients.
+Additionally, in both clinical trials, APOE4 homozygous patients demonstrated lower efficacy results compared to heterozygotes and noncarriers in terms of a reduction in clinical dementia rating.
 We believe this points to the unmet need within the APOE4 population and also raises questions of whether there is a unique disease pathology that APOE4 genetics confer to Alzheimer's disease patients.
 Because of this differentiated treatment effect, we believe precision therapies, particularly those focused on the underlying genetics of Alzheimer's disease, may have a substantial impact on this treatment landscape.